 Detailed knowledge of: federal regulations and guidelines and agency policies and procedures applicable to disability adjudication; impact of mental and physical impairments on an individual's functional capacity.
-Ability to: identify claims that can be adjudicated independently and claims that may warrant evaluation by medical or psychological consultants; provide advice, guidance and training to other Disability Adjudicators.
+Ability to: negotiate solutions to problems, exchange ideas and information with others and arrive at mutually agreeable decisions; identify claims that can be adjudicated independently and claims that may warrant evaluation by medical or psychological consultants; provide advice, guidance and training to other Disability Adjudicators.
 Skill in: managing a large, diverse caseload of disability adjudication cases; and all knowledge, skills and abilities required at the lower levels.

-FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): Working knowledge of: on-the-job training methods and techniques.
-Ability to: review the work of others for the purpose of identifying errors and deficiencies.
+FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): [Working knowledge of: on the job training methods and techniques.
+Ability to: review the work of others for the purpose of identifying errors and deficiencies.]
+(These are identical to the Entry Level Knowledge, Skills and Abilities required for Disability Adjudication Supervisor.)